Grid Math

 Expression

-For further details, see the Expression section under Application Notes.
+For further guidance, see the Expression section in the Application Notes.

-Click this button to expand and display the available Operators and Functions to build the Grid Math expression.
-Use the keyboard to enter numerical values.
+Click the toggle to expand and view the available Operators and Functions.
+Use your keyboard to enter numerical values.

-• Common Keys: Buttons consisting of the most commonly used operations and values, grouped along the left, right below Operators and Functions.
+• Common Keys: Frequently used operations and values, conveniently grouped just below the Operators and Functions section.

-• Frequent Tab: Frequently used conditional and logarithmic operators and functions.
+• Frequent Tab: Common conditional and logarithmic operators and functions.

-• Statistics Tab: Statistical properties of one or more lines.
+• Statistics Tab: Statistical properties calculated from one or more lines.

-Click this button to add a new grid variable at the cursor's location in the Expression box.
+Click this button to insert a new grid variable at the cursor's location in the Expression box.
 The variable grid naming convention is G#, where # is the next available number.

-This is not to be confused with temporary variables (see Common Keys), which only exist at runtime and are not saved.
+Do not confuse this with temporary variables (see Common Keys), which exist only at runtime and are not saved.

-Step 2: Assign grids to the variable names used in the expression.
+Assign grid files to the variable names used in the expression.

 Assign grids

-This box is populated with all the grid variables present in the Expression box.
-Each variable can be set either by choosing a grid from the drop-down list of the grids used in the current project or by using the browse button to navigate and select the appropriate grid.
+This box is populated with all grid variables used in the Expression box.
+Each variable can be set either by choosing a grid from the drop-down list showing grids from the current project or by using the Browse button to locate and assign a different grid.

 Common tasks